GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 reduction in the predominance of non-cortical flakes is also expected in discoidal methods given the organization of both debitage surfaces, the nature of the surface convexities, and the fracture plane.
-In discoidal cores, both interchangeable surfaces usually have a higher apical convexity than Levallois cores.
+In discoidal cores, the interchangeable surfaces usually have a higher apical convexity than Levallois cores.
 Additionally, the angle and removal of flakes cover a smaller portion of the respective surface than in a Levallois core.
-Thus, it is expected that further into the knapping sequence, some products will retain a certain amount of cortex.
+Thus, it is expected that as reduction continues, some products will retain a certain amount of cortex.

 ``` r
 # Cortex per method in backed flakes